2 Years Full-Time

 Foundation Diploma.
 See below for more

-The Diploma of Music is comprised of the second four units of our Bachelor degree or Term 2 and follows on direction from completion of the Foundation Diploma of Music.
+The Diploma of Music is comprised of the second four units of our Bachelor degree or Term 2 and follows on directly from completion of the Foundation Diploma of Music.

 This general course covers the Four Disciplines of Musicianship, Music Performance, Music as Culture and Modern Music Creation.
 Students will be able to delve deeper into previous learning and apply themselves to the principals of music including composition, performance, collaborative studies and musicianship.

 This course can be used as RPL for future studies towards the Bachelor of Music degree.

 Student are informed by music from the past; have the capacity to work creatively, musically and intelligently with the realities of professional practices in the present; and have the facility to respond quickly and meaningfully to the innovations and changes that will characterise their careers in music in the future.

 Using the 4 major disciplines of music students will undertake a unit from each area.
 Including composition, collaborative studies, history of music and musicology.

 Gain fundamental skills and knowledge in traditional and contemporary melodic and melodic part writing